Home Types of Contracts Asset Purchase Agreement

 • Specific permits and licenses may not transfer to the buyer without reapplication

-• Assets sold well below FMV may result in insufficient capital for the buyer
+• Assets sold well below FMV may result in insufficient capital for the seller

 The decision to use an asset purchase agreement vs. other legal instruments, such as a stock purchase agreement, should be made in conjunction with a legal professional with experience in this area.
 Otherwise, you could make legal mistakes that affect you later on.